 3M Company is a conglomerate corporation operating in the manufacturing, health care, and consumer goods industries.
 3M Supplies materials for prison labor programs and for weapon systems used against civilians.

 A US healthcare company.
-Provides community corrections including residential re-entry programs and substance abuse rehabilitation.
+Provides community corrections including residential re-entry programs.
+Has detained small numbers of unaccompanied immigrant youth.

 A private prison company, owned by CoreCivic.
 Owns and manages private halfway houses in Oklahoma, Texas, and Wyoming.

 The second largest banking institution in the US.
 Has been one of the main financiers of private prison and immigrant detention companies.
 In 2019 it has announced it would not provide these companies with new loans.

 A French banking group that is one of the largest retail banks in the world.
 Has been one of the main financial backers of private prisons and immigrant detention companies.
 In 2019 it announced it would stop providing loans to these companies.

 A US multinational healthcare corporation.
 Provides mental health services to prisons and jails.